 The engagement quality review spans the entire engagement cycle, including planning, risk assessment, audit strategy and execution.
-Policies and procedures for the performance and documentation of engagement quality reviews provide specific guidelines on the nature, timing and extent of the procedures to be performed, and the required documentation evidencing their completion.
+Policies and procedures for the performance documentation of engagement quality reviews provide specific guidelines on the nature, timing and extent of the procedures to be performed, and the required documentation evidencing their completion.
 In all circumstances, the engagement quality review is completed before the auditor's report is dated.

 Engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, all public interest entities and those considered to need close monitoring.
-The Country Assurance Leader and Country PPD approve the assignment of the engagement quality reviewer to each applicable engagement.
+The Country AMP (or Country Audit Leader) and Country PPD approves the assignment of the engagement quality reviewer to each applicable engagement.